We are a specialist, independent company. That’s why we can offer a flexible, personal service and help our clients

-James is the Director of the Environment & Engineering team, which provides a range of services including noise assessment, GIS / CAD mapping, shadow flicker assessments and soil resistivity measurements.
+James is the Director of the Environment & Engineering team, which provides a range of services including EIA, planning, noise assessments, GIS / CAD mapping, shadow flicker assessments, civil engineering, geotechnical assessments, and soil resistivity measurements.

-Since joining TNEI in 2006, James has developed a particularly detailed knowledge of wind farm noise assessments and has worked on over 4 GW of onshore wind projects from initial site finding and feasibility assessment through to post construction compliance monitoring and complaints investigation.
-In 2013/2014 James was involved in the drafting of Good Practice Guidance for wind farm noise assessment for the Institute of Acoustics (IOA GPG).
+Since joining TNEI in 2006 James has worked on over 4.5 GW of onshore renewable energy projects.
+Project support includes initial site finding and feasibility assessment, planning applications / EIAs, appeals (where required) along with post consent services including due diligence, compliance monitoring and complaints investigations.
+James has developed a particularly detailed knowledge of wind farm noise assessments and in 2013/2014 was involved in the drafting of Good Practice Guidance for wind farm noise assessment for the Institute of Acoustics (IOA GPG).

-James is the main contact for noise assessments, expert witness services, GIS / CAD mapping, soil resistivity measurements and shadow flicker assessments.
+James is the main contact for EIA, planning, noise assessments, GIS / CAD mapping, shadow flicker assessments, civil engineering, geotechnical assessment and expert witness services.

 TNEI Africa Lead